Clinton suggests Syrian rebels will get arms

 "In the event that he continues to refuse, we think that the pressure will continue to build," she said.
 "So it's a fluid situation.
 But if I were a betting person for the medium term and certainly the long term, I would be betting against Assad."

-U.S. officials avoided answering questions on whether the "Friends of Syria" group may discuss the possibility of arming the opposition, something some nations favour and that the United States, in a change in emphasis, on Tuesday suggested could become an alternative.
+Some U.S. officials have avoided answering questions on whether the "Friends of Syria" group may discuss arming the opposition.
+The United States, in a change in emphasis, on Tuesday suggested it could become an alternative.

+The official in Washington said formally cutting diplomatic ties with Damascus was not imminent but the United States wanted to help put the Syrian opposition on the path to legitimacy and recognition.

+(Additional reporting by Matt Spetalnick; editing by Sophie Hares and Todd Eastham)